fmillion-mnsu/cs480-f23/SYLLABUS.md

 - Correct coverage of topic material: **60%**
 - Clarity of spoken presentation: **25%**
 - Quality of presentation slides: **15%**

+For more information and specific grading criteria see the[Individual Presentation Guide](PRESENTATIONS.md).

 ## Group Project